5 Steps – How to Keep Pasta Warm in a Crockpot

 Step 2: grease the Crockpot

-Apply olive oil on the inside of the Crockpot to prevent the pasta from sticking on the sides.
+Apply olive oil on the inside of the Crockpot to prevent the pasta from sticking to the sides.

 Put the cooked pasta in a colander and drain the water.
 Preserve some of that water if you do not have pasta sauce.